chamsok/smart-ip-autofill/README.md

 ## Security & Privacy

 - All data remains in your browser via Chrome storage (may sync via Chrome Sync)
-- Profiles are encrypted at rest using Web Crypto (AES‑GCM) with a per‑device key
+- Profiles are encrypted at rest when possible using Web Crypto (AES‑GCM) with a per‑device key
-- Sensitive fields (e.g., passwords, tokens, SSN) are automatically ignored on capture
+- Attempts to ignore common sensitive fields (e.g., passwords, tokens, SSN) during capture
 - Strict Content Security Policy for extension pages; no remote scripts

 Privacy Policy: See `PRIVACY_POLICY.md`.
 For Chrome Web Store, publish the policy at a public URL and link it in the listing.